-The Duke Liver Transplant Program is a UNOS approved liver transplant program and has performed more than 1300 liver transplants since its inception in 1984.
-In FY 2016, 409 new evaluations were undertaken, and 96 liver transplants were performed.
-The program is actively following 723 adult liver transplant recipients.
-It is the largest program in NC, SC, and VA from where it draws most of its referrals, although patients are also routinely referred from New England and New York, as well as WV, and eastern TN.
+The Duke Liver Transplant Program is a UNOS approved liver transplant program and has performed more than 1693 liver transplants since its inception in 1984.
+In FY 2019, 254 new evaluations were undertaken, and 141 liver transplants were performed.
+The program is actively following 848 adult liver transplant recipients.
+It is the largest program in NC, SC, and VA from where it draws most of its referrals, although patients are also routinely referred from New England and New York, as well as WV and eastern TN.
 The program offers multi-visceral transplantation as well as split, domino and living donor liver transplants.
-The transplant staff includes eight hepatologists, six liver transplant surgeons, four NPs and PAs, six liver transplant coordinators, three research nurses, a dietician, social worker, 3 clinical psychologists, and secretarial support.
+The transplant staff includes eight hepatologists, eight liver transplant surgeons, seventeen NPs and PAs, eight liver transplant coordinators, dieticians, social workers, clinical psychologists, pharmacists and administrative support.
 Transplant patients are seen in clinic by the transplant hepatologists and surgeons every day of the week.
 There is also a robust pediatric liver transplant program at Duke which is integrated with the Transplant Center.
-In 2015, this was the fifth highest volume pediatric program in the U.S. Adult hepatology trainees are exposed to pediatric liver diseases in joint pathology, radiology and QAPI conferences with our pediatric colleagues.

 Supervision and mentorship is provided by an outstanding team of Transplant Hepatologists: Drs.
-Carl Berg, Carla Brady, Matt Kappus, Lindsay King, Andrew Muir and Cristina Segovia.
+Carl Berg, Carla Brady, Matt Kappus, Lindsay King, Andrew Muir, Cristina Segovia, Omobonike Sanders, and Yuval Patel.
 The program is also supported by Drs.
 Manal Abdelmalek, Steve Choi, Anna Mae Diehl, Cindy Moylan and Julius Wilder.

 The training year begins in July.
 Applicants must have completed both an ACGME accredited Internal Medicine residency and Gastroenterology fellowship.
 The Duke Advanced/Transplant Hepatology Fellowship Program looks to attract trainees who aspire to full time Hepatology careers at academic medical centers.

 Fellows participate in various clinical activities including rotating on the inpatient service under the supervision of a transplant hepatologist for 6-7 months of the year.
-The patients on this service are typically new transplant recipients up to approximately one year post transplant.
+The patients on this service are typically waitlisted pre liver transplant patients and new transplant recipients up to approximately one-year post transplant.
 On this service, the transplant hepatology fellow works closely with the transplant surgery fellow.
 When on the inpatient service, the fellow attends three half day transplant clinics in the afternoon, often seeing patients under evaluation, on the waitlist, or post-transplant, with more limited exposure to general cirrhotic patients.

 Clinical research projects are strongly encouraged, and typically two to three months of research electives are available.